 Hit Points: 4

 Of the stats, only Luck requires any explanation.
-It can be used for various skill checks and rolls, but its primary use is for each character’s single Luck Benefit—in Peasant Grizzel’s case, when rolling her attack and damage rolls with her Zero Level weapon.
+It can be used for various skill checks and rolls, but its primary use is for each character’s single Luck Benefit—which unfortunately, Farmer Galton lacks.
 It is burned when used in this fashion and can only be regained by a player roleplaying his character to his Alignment.
 The Luck bonus also applies to critical hit, fumble, and corruption rolls as well as various Class-based rolls.
 For example, the Elf receives it as a bonus to rolls for one single spell and a Warrior to rolls for a single weapon such as a longsword or a war hammer.
 Further, both the Thief and the Halfling Classes are exceptionally lucky.
-Not only are their Luck bonuses doubled when they burn Luck, they actually regain Luck each day equal to their Level.
+Not only is the Halfling’s Luck bonus doubled and the Thief’s determined by a random roll when they burn Luck, they actually regain Luck each day equal to their Level.
 In addition, if a party has a Halfling amongst its numbers that Halfling can pass his expended Luck to other members of the party!

 Mechanically, for a character to do anything, whether Sneak Silently, cast a spell, or make an attack, a player rolls a twenty-sided die and after adding any bonuses hopes to beat a Difficulty Class or an Armor Class.
 Rolls of one are a fumble and rolls of a twenty are a critical.
 The Dungeon Crawl Classics Roleplaying Game Quick Start Rules & Intro Adventure includes a Fumble Table as well Critical Hit Tables for each of the Classes.
 Famously, the Dungeon Crawl Classics Roleplaying Game also uses a multitude of dice, including three, five, seven, fourteen, sixteen, twenty-four, and thirty-sided dice as well as the standard polyhedral dice.
 Although penalties and bonuses can be applied to dice rolls, the dice themselves can get better or worse, stepping up or stepping down a size depending upon the situation.
 For example, a Warrior can attack twice in a Round instead of attacking and moving, but makes the first attack using a twenty-sided die and the second attack using a sixteen-sided die.
 Fortunately, neither of the scenarios in the Dungeon Crawl Classics Roleplaying Game Quick Start Rules & Intro Adventure make much use of this full polyhedral panoply, but if necessary, dice rolling apps can be found which will handle such dice rolls.